 The array of choices is broad, as some persons with mobility and disability concerns have to have the best fit in terms of material, construction and/or design such as lightweight, ultra lightweight, reclining, tilting, motion-sensing, or with robotic features.
 Currently, there are even research initiatives looking into the possibility of creating a connection between the mobility chair and the user, to make possible, the production of wheelchairs that can be controlled by way of neurological impulses.

 Reviews and feedback about wheelchairs are important because they provide information that can narrow down the search for the most appropriate wheelchair to buy, especially for an elderly.
-To further trim down the search results presented as choices, not a few were inclined to add [phrase incl. best wheelchairs for seniors] to their search words.
+To further trim down the search results presented as choices, not a few were inclined to add best wheelchairs for seniors at affordable cost to their search words.